-Born in Harlem, New York, in 1979, Copeland actually came to her singing career slowly.
-Her father, the late Texas blues guitar legend Johnny Clyde Copeland, recognized his daughter’s talent early on.
-He always encouraged her to sing at home, and even brought her on stage to sing at Harlem’s famed Cotton Club when she was just eight.
-At the time, Shemekia’s embarrassment outweighed her desire to sing.
-But when she was fifteen and her father’s health began to fail, her outlook changed.
-“It was like a switch went off in my head, and I wanted to sing,” she says.
-“It became a want and a need.
-I had to do it.”
+Shemekia Copeland was born in Harlem, New York on April 10, 1979, and came to her singing career naturally.
+Her bluesman father recognized his daughter’s talent early on.
+He always encouraged her to sing at home and even brought her on stage to sing at Harlem’s famed Cotton Club when she was just eight.
+At that time Shemekia’s embarrassment outweighed her desire to sing.
+But when she was 15, and her father’s health began to slow him down, she received the calling.
+“It was like a switch went off in my head,” recalls Shemekia, “and I wanted to sing.
+It became a want and a need.
+I had to do it.

 At 16, Shemekia joined her father on his tours after he was diagnosed with a degenerative heart condition.
 Soon enough Shemekia was opening, and sometimes even stealing, her father’s shows.
 “She grabbed the crowd with her powerful voice, poised and intense,” raved Blues Revue at the time.
 Eventually, though, it became clear to Shemekia who was helping whom.
 “Dad wanted me to think I was helping him out by opening his shows when he was sick, but really he was doing it all for me.
 He would go out and do gigs so I would get known.
 He went out of his way to get me that exposure,” recalls Shemekia.